BishopAriana/messy-imdb-sql-clean/README.md

 * Check if there's an rating in the current rating system for the row set to "Approved" (row 13)
 * See if director2 needs to be renamed to another title
 * Convert the the last 3 columns to numeric types
 * Check the income number for row 8
+* I can also see if there's a way for me to refactor any of the case statements/regular expressions